 Catherine Sutton: aka Nahneebahweequay was a hero, fighting for her Indigenous rights and those of her family.

 All too often, historians tend to look at the accomplishments of the pioneering white community and ignore some of the achievements of individuals from the Indigenous community.

 In the late 1850s and early 1860s, an Indigenous princess from Grey County received international recognition for her courageous attempt to regain control of her family land holdings.
 Her name was Nahneebahweequay.

 Nahneebahweequay (translated meaning: Upright Woman), or using her English name, Catherine Senegal, the daughter of Chief Senegal of the Newash Tribe was born in 1833.

 In 1842, as more settlers began to move into the Owen Sound area, Chief Senegal decided to move his tribe further north to avoid the encroachments of white civilization.

-Paradoxically, while the Chief wanted to move his tribe away from the incursions of white society, he bowed to his daughter's desire to further her education and he left her with her uncle, the Chief of the tribe located on the other side of the bay near Leith.
+Paradoxically, while the Chief wanted to move his tribe away from the incursions of white society, he bowed to his daughter's desire to further her education.
+He left her with her uncle, the Chief of the tribe located on the other side of the bay near Leith.

 Catherine's quest to further her education led her to travel to England under the guardianship of another uncle, the Reverend Peter Jones.

 The History of Grey County notes that the Reverend Jones was one of the first Indigenous people to convert to Protestant Christianity in Canada.

 After returning to the Owen Sound area, Catherine married an English minister and teacher, William Sutton.
 In 1844, the Chippewa Indians gave the newlyweds a parcel of land immediately south of Presqu’isle on the west shore of Owen Sound.

 After having spent more than $1,000 to erect a home and farm buildings and having worked hard to clear 60 acres of their land, they faced the prospect of losing their land and buildings.
 The Peter Jones Treaty failed to recognize the Sutton's ownership of their land.

 Deputations and petitions by prominent members of both the white and Indigenous communities of the area were made to the Assemblies of the Canadian colony.